-My philosophy as a therapists is always of integrating modalities.
-The benefits of which are profoundly demonstrated by integrating a technique known as myofascial release (MFR) into the treatment.
+My philosophy as a therapist is always of integrating modalities.
+The benefits of which are profoundly demonstrated by integrating a technique known as myofascial release (MFR) into any treatment.
 In the human body the fascial system is a totally connected system of tissue.
 It connects from the inner aspects of the skull, for example the temporomandibular joint, to the soles of the feet.
 This web of myofascial tissue is three dimensional in nature.
 It envelopes and entwines all other tissues in the body, from single cells in different tissues to whole organs and muscles.
 Any negative deformation or twisting of this fascial network has a local and distal effect on the physical body.
 This affects the efficiency of movement and will eventually cause pain.

 Fascia permits the body to retain its normal shape.
 Imagine removing your skeleton and hanging yourself on a door hook.
 The myofascial tissue alone would keep the integrity of your body shape including the locality of all muscles and organs.
 It is immensely strong, and when it becomes restricted from trauma (especially negative emotions) it effectively becomes a straight jacket with a pressure of up to 2,000lbs per square inch.
 Quite incredible then that the fascial network has been left out of many anatomical pictures and models.
 This has resulted in too much of a focus on muscles and the skeletal system when physical treatments are applied.

 Myofascial tissue functions in many different ways to support the body therefore if there is a restriction in it (everyone has restriction) it can have a profound effect on our daily lives:

 1. The most obvious function is that it protects and supports the body.
 It is extensively attached at many different levels to cells, muscles, ligaments, bones and of course organs including the heart.
 It is not surprising then that it has such a huge effect on our bodies in general;